RobinGhosh64/integrateazfunctions_with_cogn_face_javascript/README.md

-# integrateazfunctions_with_sqlserver_javascript
+# integrateazfunctions_with_cognitive_face_api
-Integrate Azure Function with SQL Server using Node JS
+Integrate Azure Function with Azure Cognitive Services using Node JS

-By default, AZ Functions does not support straight integration with Microsoft SQL Server.
-As a developer, you can always bring in a module or an external sdk into the context of the AZ Function.
-Using this technique, I am providing an option to execute straight SQL's in java script currently.
+By default, AZ Functions does not support straight integration with Cognitive Services in Azure.
+As a developer, you can always bring in a module or an external library into the context of the Azure Function.
+Using this technique, I am providing the community an option to bring in any npm package into azure function and call any methods.
-Remember, nodejs is asynchronous so the exec_sql method in sqlservebroker is declared as async and my actual query calls are in await mode.
-I had to pass in my context into that method or else the json response would be blank to the client!
+Remember, nodejs is asynchronous so the exec_sql method in sqlserver is declared as async and my actual query calls are in await mode.
+I had to pass in my context into that method or else the json response would be blank to the calling program.

-I have another project that you can use if you are looking for a solution in Python. https://github.com/RobinGhosh64/integrateazfunctions_with_sqlserver.git
+I have another project that you can use if you are looking for a solution for SQL Server access via Azure functions https://github.com/RobinGhosh64/integrateazfunctions_with_sqlserver.git

 Another implementation for C# will be provided soon.